 Last but not least a brioche dough contains milk instead of water.
 Milk again plays several roles.
 It contains proteins which contribute to browning and (unless you’re using skimmed milk) it contains fats.
 The roles they play are again pretty similar as to those of eggs.
 Milk enriches a bread, makes it a little softer, affects that flavour and changes the overall appeal of the product.

 Below you can find a recipe for such a Brioche style bread.
-It is inspire by a recipe from Paul Hollywood.
+It is inspired by a recipe from Paul Hollywood.
 Notice the high eggs, butter and milk content!

 - 500g flour